Network development funded by NSF DEB, NASA AIST

 Species in the study are summarized by region here.

-Climate and site data not available locally come from Google Earth Engine, which includes multiple sources, using geedataextract.
+Climate and site data are down-scaled to 4 km, obtained from Google Earth Engine, which includes multiple sources, using geedataextract.
 Most climate variables come from PRISM.
 From GEE we also obtain a number of remotely sensed variables, topography, and soils.
 Where available, local weather data are used.
 Sources of local climate data are given under individual site pages below.

 Field notes: At the time of this project startup, NEON sites were just beginning to host visits from individual PIs.
 Each site has its own ownership, permitting system, and management plan.
 For example, Florida sites include active fire management, which affects any sampling equipment left in the field.
 Permits and sampling are negotiated with each site individually.
 The time required to obtain permits varies site-to-site.
 We were guided through this process by Greg Wirth and Courtney Meier at NEON’s Main Office in Boulder.
 Cory Ritz has been assisting us in 2019.
 These metadata notes summarize some of these issues for sites we sampled.
 They offer a future reference for us and perhaps for others.
 In addition to NEON sites, we include sites from collaborators on the Mast Inference and Forecasting study.
 Here are summaries:

 - Clark, J.S., C. Nunes, and B. Tomasek.
 2019.
 Foodwebs based on unreliable foundations: spatio-temporal masting merged with consumer movement, storage, and diet.
 Ecological Monographs, in press.
 Appendix.

 Background model references

 - Berdanier, A. and J.S.
 Clark.
 2016.
 Divergent reproductive allocation trade-offs with canopy exposure across tree species in temperate forests.
 Ecosphere, DOI:10.1002/ecs2.1313.